 Upon awaking, aside from being glued to the bed sweating; all I wanted to do was pull the covers over my head and go back to sleep hoping for a better dream.

 Is this the way Life is meant to be lived?
-Perhaps it is. (yes, I said IS) I have heard teachers considered the best say, ‘we should never feel stressed out or overwhelmed’.
-‘We should never be anxious about a thing’.
+Perhaps it is. (yes, I said IS) I have heard teachers and preachers considered the best say, ‘we should never feel stressed out or overwhelmed’.
+‘We should never worry or be anxious about a thing’.

 A question I want to ask back; have you ever been under so much pressure that you sweated blood?
 Jesus did: